 Epcot Rides and Attractions for Grandparents and Preschoolers

-This is Grammie and Papa’s favorite Disney Parks.
-While we could spend the day walking around the World Showcase of Epcot enjoying adult beverages in different lands, there still is plenty to do with the toddler grandkids.
+This is Grammie and Papa’s favorite Disney Park.
+While we could spend the day walking around the World Showcase of EPCOT enjoying adult beverages in different lands, there still is plenty to do with the toddler grandkids.

 - Disney & Pixar Short Film Festival – Any height, so much 3D fun.